mysociety/alaveteli/docs/running/holding_pen.md

   have misunderstood how the addresses are formed, or due to a deliberate attempt to send spam.

+* **the response has been rejected and rejections are set to go to the holding pen**<br>
+  Incoming mail that is correctly addressed but not accepted for the request goes into the holding pen if the request's `handle_rejected_responses` behaviour is set to `holding_pen` (rather than bouncing the email back to the sender, or simply deleting it).
+Responses may be rejected for various reasons &mdash; for example, if a response is sent from an unrecognised email address for a request whose *Allow new responses from* setting is `authority_only`.

 ## What to do: redeliver or delete

 You need to be an
 <a href="{{ site.baseurl }}docs/glossary/#super" class="glossary__link">administrator</a>
 to modify the holding pen.

 There are two things you can do to a message in the holding pen:

   * **find the right request, and redeliver the message**<br>
     Alaveteli tries to guess the right request to help you, so sometimes